Key Points

 Newfoundland

 Newfies are gentle giants who don’t know a stranger.
-Their impressive outer coat helped them swim in the icy cold waters off the Canadian province of Newfoundland, where they were working dogs aboard ships.
+Their impressive outer coat helped them swim in the icy cold waters around Newfoundland, Canada, where they were working dogs aboard ships.

 The Newfie has a storied history, from assisting Lewis and Clark on their historic expedition to rescuing drowning victims by pulling them ashore.
 Yet they’re also content with a snuggle – and being a loyal, loving family dog.